Pete Morelli

-As an official in the NFL, Morelli is known for working Super Bowl XXXVI in 2002 as a field judge.

-Personal

-Pete Morelli is married to Cindy and has two sons, Matt and Dan.
-Morelli currently lives in Stockton, California.

-Officiating career
+Career

 Early years

 In 1971, aged 19, Morelli began officiating with his father and two uncles, Joe and Tony Morelli.
 He started with the California Interscholastic Federation, working high school football games.
 For his performance, he was assigned playoff and championship games.
 He later progressed to the college level, officiating in the Big West Conference and Western Athletic Conference.
 He was selected to work eleven playoff games, including the 1996 Liberty Bowl.